RecklessGlue540/VolumetricLights/README.md

 ## Installation

-Download the latest release, open the .7z archive and copy the "plugins" and "update" folders from it over to your game's directory.
+Download the [latest release's .7z archive](https://github.com/RecklessGlue540/VolumetricLights/releases/latest), open it once downloaded and copy everything from it over to your game's directory.

 > [!NOTE]
 >
-> The mod comes with a high update folder priority already, so to avoid conflicts with other light mods.\
+> The mod comes with a high update folder priority already, so to try avoid conflicts with other light mods.\
 > Note that it should always come before FusionFix's folder, otherwise none of the mod will work.
 >